strapdata/elassandra/docs/elassandra/source/operations.rst

 Migrating from Cassandra to Elassandra
 --------------------------------------

-Because Elassandra is Cassandra, you can upgrade an existing Cassandra cluster or just a datacenter to Elassandra, as soon as your Cassandra version is compatible with the Elassandra one :
+Because Elassandra operates like Cassandra, you can upgrade an existing Cassandra cluster or just a datacenter to Elassandra, as soon as your Cassandra version is compatible with the Elassandra one :

 * Stop your Cassandra nodes.
 * Start Elassandra with your existing data directory (containing data, commitlog, saved_caches).